exercism/v3/docs/concept-exercises.md

 "Fluency" is different to "Proficiency", where we use proficiency to mean: Can you write programs in the language (e.g. can you nav stdlib, docs, compose complex code structures).

 Exercism focuses on teaching Fluency not Proficiency.
-We aim to teach people to understand what a makes a language unique and how experienced programmers in that language would reason about - and solve - problems.
+We aim to teach people to understand what makes a language unique and how experienced programmers in that language would reason about - and solve - problems.

 ## How are Concept Exercises designed and structured?